privacyguides/privacyguides.org/docs/email.en.md

 ??? check "Email Encryption"

     StartMail has [integrated encryption](https://support.startmail.com/hc/en-us/sections/360001889078-Encryption) in their webmail, which simplifies sending encrypted messages with public OpenPGP keys.

-??? missing ".onion Service"

-    StartMail does not operate a .onion service.

 ??? info "Additional Functionality"